 - Dealing with busy periods – By offering paid overtime you can manage increased busy periods and finish off important projects easier.

 - Reduce financial stress – It can come as a huge relief for those employees who are having financial issues if the business offers TOIL.
-Employees can work extra hours and get paid for them instead of taking them as holiday.
+Employees can work extra hours and get paid for them instead of taking them as a holiday.
 Meaning employees wouldn’t have to look for an extra part-time job to help them financially, which could affect their current work.

 - An additional benefit – A lot of employees will see this as a nice benefit making the business more attractive, making them less likely to look for a job elsewhere.

 - Taking advantage – Employees may try and drag out projects and stay late after work just so they can accrue TOIL and have an extra day off.

 - Cost to business – If an employee decided not to take the extra time they accrued off, then the business would be required to pay them for this.

 - Long working hours – Some employees may look to work longer hours each day, so they only have to work 4-day weeks.
 This may cause increased tiredness and result in sloppy work.

 A TOIL policy can be difficult to create and one you will need to take your time over creating.
 You don’t want to create a policy that annoys employees by setting different rules for different groups of people, but you also need to create one that doesn’t allow employees to abuse overtime.
 Here are a few key things you should include:

 Written consent – We would highly recommend that in your policy you include the fact that employees who want to work overtime, must get this in writing and not just verbally.
 This way there are no issues when a dispute arises between a manager and employee about approved overtime.